NanashiTheNameless/DiscordBotTools/README.md

 This repository contains several Python scripts of mine for managing Discord bots and servers.

-(Docs are writen by AI because im too lazy, these are just for myself anyways)
+(Docs are written by AI because im too lazy, these are just for myself anyways)

 Each script is standalone and can be run independently.